 Cats are known for being aloof, independent, and moody, but in reality, every cat has its own personality, and it’s a change you need to be most concerned about, Dr. Bernal says.
 “Many cat owners talk about how their cat curls up in their lap, smooches them in the morning, and is the perfect companion,” she says.
 “Should this suddenly change, then don’t put it down to the fact she is just being a cat—it may be the first sign that they are depressed.”

 Ah, the ol’ sneaky scratch-n-swipe, used by cats everywhere to show their displeasure with what’s happening!
 “When your feline friend resorts to the claws coming out and a quick swipe in frustration, you will know its mood is going down,” Dr. Bernal says.
 It doesn’t mean your cat is innately cranky or chronically depressed, just that it’s having a tough moment.
 Handle them like you would a sad child.
 “Nothing makes a cat calm down more than time with you,” she says.
 Watch out for these other 15 signs your cat is secretly mad at you.

 Climbing the walls

 Unlike their human counterparts, cats literally go off the wall (and on) when they’re upset.
 This bad behavior, particularly when they have been properly trained to follow your house rules, can be a sign of depression.
-Their bad mood might be stemming from boredom, so make sure you’re providing plenty of stimulation, Dr. Bernal says.
+Their bad mood might be stemming from boredom, so make sure you’re providing plenty of stimulation for a depressed cat (or any cat, for that matter), Dr. Bernal says.
 “Make sure your home looks like a cat lives there—cat toys, climbing trees, cozy beds, toys, and scratching posts,” she says.
 “It lets the cat have its own space and feel like part of the household, and having its things to snooze in or play with will do just that.”
 But avoid these 12 dangerous mistakes cat owners should never make.